joemcmahon/obliquebot/README.md

 <a href='https://beepboophq.com/api/slack/auth/add-to-slack/365f2d09fa3347248592ad508a16e1fb'><img alt='Add to Slack' height='40' width='139' src='https://platform.slack-edge.com/img/add_to_slack.png' srcset='https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x' /></a>

-## Setup Instructions if you want to create your own:
+## Setup Instructions if you want to create your own bot based on obliquebot:

+First, clone this repo, then
-Create a new [Beep Boop](bb) project with this repo, go to your project's **Settings** tab and enable a Slack App.
+create a new [Beep Boop](bb) project with your new repo.
+Once that's done, go to your Beepboop project's **Settings** tab and enable a Slack App.

 ![Enable Slack App](https://cloud.githubusercontent.com/assets/367275/19362140/b4039c86-9142-11e6-9b31-941609c1b090.gif)